ciaranm-2018/practical-python-milestone/README.md

 A record of the users and their scores is contained in records.txt.

 Users are also allowed to suggest their own riddles to be included in the site.
-The can do this via the contact.html page.
+They can do this via the contact page.
 All messages will be sent to my personal email address.
 I have currently set up the page so that the sender's address defaults to my address also, but it can be set up to work with any email address.